dalcib/material-icons-subset/README.md

  `materialdesignicons-subset.ttf` and
  `materialdesignicons-subset.json` with the GlyphMap.

-The GlyphMap file can be used with libraries like [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons/) with the alias configuration in the bundler for the font and for the GlypgMap.
+The GlyphMap file can be used with libraries like [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons/) with the alias configuration in the bundler for the font and for the GlyphMap.
 In this library this font is called MaterialComunityIcons.